« Visit Fantastic Pest Control

 Aside from their key role in feeding on pest insects, the silk they produce is known for its unique role in the textile industry.
 It is used to make special clothes, such as bullet-proof vests, and false widow venom can be used in pain treatment.

-The first thing you should do is wash the bite area with soap and water.
+The first thing you should do If you suspect you have been bitten by a false widow spider is wash the bite area with soap and water.
 Then, apply a cold compress or ice pack to reduce swelling.
 If possible, raise the bitten area to reduce swelling.
 Avoid scratching the spot to prevent an infection.

 Don’t panic if you have been bitten by a false widow spider.
 Most likely, you will only experience mild symptoms.
 You’ll probably feel a slight ache or pain around the bite and may see a small red spot.
-However, if you develope flu-like symptoms, seek medical attention immediately!
+However, if you develop flu-like symptoms, seek medical attention immediately!
 Although this spider’s bite is not usually dangerous, some people can experience an allergic reaction.

 Are you dealing with a pest infestation?